Underwriting & Risk

 Balancing Vigilance with Commercial Pragmatism

-Develop a risk-based approach: apply enhanced due diligence only when specific red flags are present, and streamline acceptance for proposals with strong financial indicators, clean claims histories, and verified compliance records.
-Train underwriters to document their moral hazard assessment in the underwriting file — this protects the insurer in the event of claim disputes and demonstrates good underwriting practice to IRDAI during inspections.
+Develop a risk-based approach: apply enhanced due diligence only when specific red flags are present, and improve acceptance for proposals with strong financial indicators, clean claims histories, and verified compliance records.
+Train underwriters to document their moral hazard assessment in the underwriting file; this protects the insurer in the event of claim disputes and demonstrates good underwriting practice to IRDAI during inspections.

 Frequently Asked Questions